 It is the occurrence of the delinquency (aka the late payment) which lowers the consumer's FICO scores, not the balance on the collection account.
 The fact that the delinquency happened is not erased when a collection account is paid.
 To further illustrate this point, let me ask you a question.
 Would a $1,000 medical collection, a $100 medical collection, or a $0 medical collection lower your credit scores more (assuming they all were added to your credit reports at the same time)?
 If you guessed that the 3 collection accounts would likely have roughly the same impact upon your credit scores then you are 100% correct.

-Additionally, paying a collection account could accidentally harm your credit scores further due to a deficiency within some older credit reporting systems which shows "recent activity" on a collection account when a payment is made.
-Paying an older collection account, which hasn't reported any activity in several years, might make the collection account appear to be more recent and could potentially result in a drop in credit scores.
-The reason this occurs is because the credit bureaus will update the "date reported" field when the collection agency reports the new balance ($0 if you paid or settled the debt) and when the "date reported" becomes more recent it can damage credit scores.
+Additionally, paying a collection account could accidentally harm your credit scores further due to a deficiency within some older credit reporting systems which might penalize you for "recent activity" on a collection account whenever a payment is made.
+Paying an older collection account, which hasn't reported any activity in several years, might make the collection account appear to be more recent in the eyes of these older FICO scoring models and could therefore potentially result in a drop in credit scores.
+The reason this occurs is because the credit bureaus will update the "date reported" field when the collection agency reports the new balance ($0 if you paid or settled the debt) and when the "date reported" becomes more recent it might damage your FICO credit scores.